jarusll/the-logs/index.md

 Maybe I like bizzare stuff.

 ##### Some of the places I want to be
-- [Metro Universe](https://metrovideogame.fandom.com/wiki/Metro_Wiki) sharing shoulders with comrade Artyom.
+- [Metro Universe](https://metrovideogame.fandom.com/wiki/Metro_Wiki) shoulder to shoulder with comrade Artyom.
 - [Valheim Universe](https://valheim.fandom.com/wiki/Valheim_Wiki) with FLARE raiding dungeons.
 I wish Valhiem had building on ships so we wouldn't have to leave ships.

 # 2022-08-17